-If you already run eduroam as a Home site (i.e. a University) then adding Govroam is easy (and free).
+If you already run eduroam as a Home site (i.e. a University) then adding Govroam as a Visited Only site is easy (and free).
 Essentially you need to duplicate your wireless and RADIUS configurations and request the shared secret details from JISC.
 This may require separate infrastructure (normally different RADIUS server VMs) or could be done on shared systems.